ProjectSparkDev/ProjectSparkBatchSaveDownloader/README.md

 * A Microsoft Account with Project Spark logged in into xbox app

 ### known issues:
-* kinect captures directly taken from xbox wont work in PC but if they are converted into brains or assemblies, they work
+* ~~kinect captures directly taken from xbox wont work in PC but if they are converted into brains or assemblies, they work~~ not an issue with the downloader program. the windows version of spark doesn't support kinect files.
 * ~~sometimes, app gets confiused when there are multiple saved credentials with the same name. a guide on how to get the app working is being written while a fix for this issue is found.~~ (this issue is fixed)

 ## How to use: